 Section 2 of the Voting Rights Act of 1965 (VRA) and the Fourteenth and Fifteenth Amendments to the U.S. Constitution prohibit racial discrimination in voting.
 Governments cannot draw maps that deny Black voters the opportunity to elect candidates of their choice or in a way that intentionally dilutes their voting power.
-Because Fayette County’s County Commission electoral map violates Section 2 and U.S. Constitution, it must be struck down and redrawn.

 The Fayette County Commission allocates funding and makes important decisions about public schools, economic development, environmental policies, resources like community centers, and other critical policies and resources that impact quality-of-life issues for Fayette County residents.
 Without fair representation and fair maps, the needs and priorities of Fayette County’s Black community have been ignored.

 NAACP Fayette-Somerville Branch v.
-Fayette County, Tennessee asserts that the Fayette County Commission map created during the 2021 redistricting process is racially discriminatory in violation of Section 2 of Voting Rights Act and the Fourteenth and Fifteenth Amendments of the U.S. Constitution.
+Fayette County, Tennessee asserted that the Fayette County Commission map created during the 2021 redistricting process is racially discriminatory in violation of Section 2 of Voting Rights Act and the Fourteenth and Fifteenth Amendments of the U.S. Constitution.
 The map dilutes Black voting power and denies Black Fayette voters an equal opportunity to elect candidates of their choice to the County Commission.

 The County Commission deviated from its guidelines to protect minority voters’ opportunity to elect their preferred candidates and failed to heed its legal counsel’s public warnings that failing to draw districts comprised of a majority-Black voters, in light of current voting patterns and other barriers facing Black voters, could expose Fayette County to legal liability.
 The County Commission also rejected alternative proposed plans that respected its guidelines and would have mitigated the racially discriminatory impact that community members and some County Commissioners repeatedly raised.